IvanUkhov/indent-matchit/README.md

 based on the first word of the current line: if it begins with `end`, the search goes upwards and downwards otherwise.

-The original behavior of `%` with respect to parentheses, brackets, and braces is preserved.
+The original behavior of `%` for parentheses, brackets, and braces as well as the original behavior of `{count}%` are preserved.

 ## Why does it exist?